Loading NuWatt Energy...

 Quick Answer

 New Jersey has over 3 billion square feet of parking lot surface.
 Most of it sits empty and baking in the sun.
-Solar carports transform this underutilized space into clean energy generation while providing covered parking, EV charging infrastructure, and higher ADI incentive rates than rooftop solar.
+Solar carports turn that underutilized space into generation while providing covered parking and EV charging infrastructure — and they do it inside the NJ Board of Public Utilities’ top-paying ADI tier.

 Carports don't touch your building roof.
 No penetrations, no structural loading concerns, no interference with roof maintenance or replacement.
 The solar system and building are completely independent.

 Solar carports provide an ideal platform for EV charging stations.
 Short conduit runs, direct power connection, and covered charging — all in one structure.
-Section 30C EV credit active through June 30, 2026.
+The Section 30C EV credit expired June 30, 2026; utility EV programs and MACRS depreciation remain.

 | Feature | Carport Solar | Rooftop Solar |